pagkly/Zed/Investopedia3/Stop-Loss Order Definition.md

 Stop-Loss Order Definition
 ## What Is a Stop-Loss Order?

 A stop-loss order is an order placed with a broker to buy or sell a security when it reaches a certain price.
-Stop-loss orders are designed to limit an investor’s loss on a position in a security and are different from [stop-limit orders](https://www.investopedia.com/terms/s/stop-limitorder.asp).
-When a stock falls below the stop price the order becomes a [market order](https://www.investopedia.com/terms/m/marketorder.asp) and it executes at the next available price.
+Stop-loss orders are designed to limit an investor’s loss on a position in a security and are different from [[stop-limit orders]](https://www.investopedia.com/terms/s/stop-limitorder.asp).
+When a stock falls below the stop price the order becomes a [[market order]](https://www.investopedia.com/terms/m/marketorder.asp) and it executes at the next available price.
 For example, a trader may buy a stock and places a stop-loss order 10% below the purchase price.
 Should the stock drop, the stop-loss order would be activated, and the stock would be sold as a market order.

-Although most investors associate a stop-loss order with a long position, it can also protect a [short position](https://www.investopedia.com/terms/s/short.asp), in which case the security gets bought if it trades above a defined price.
+Although most investors associate a stop-loss order with a long position, it can also protect a [[short position]](https://www.investopedia.com/terms/s/short.asp), in which case the security gets bought if it trades above a defined price.

 ### Key Takeaways